 - 18.8.1 For the purposes of Articles 18.8, 18.9 and 18.10, Member Federations shall be categorized according to their doping risk to the sport in descending order, categories 'A', 'B' and 'C' (category 'A' Member Federations having the highest doping risk to the sport and category 'C' Member Federations having the lowest doping risk to the sport). - 18.8.2 The specific obligations of a Member Federation as set out in Articles 18.9 and 18.10 will be determined by its assigned category.
-Certain obligations will apply to all Member Federations whilst others will apply only to certain categories of Member Federations. - 18.8.3 Prior to the commencement of each year, IWF shall determine in its absolute discretion the category of each Member Federation by taking into account without limitation the following factors: - (1) the doping history of Athletes, Athlete Support Personnel and other Persons under the jurisdiction of the Member Federation; - (2) confidential intelligence or other information obtained by IWF; - (3) the success of the Member Federation in International Events: - (4) any significant improvement in the performance of the Member Federation's Athletes at any level of competition; - (5) the number of Athletes representing the Member Federation in one or more International Events: - (6) the Testing history of Athletes competing in International Events; - (7) existing limitations with regards to conducting spot checking Testing in the Member Federation's country or region; - (8) Testing gaps prior to International Events on the Member Federation's affiliated Athletes; - (9) compliance by the Member Federation with this Article 18; - any other matter that IWF in its absolute discretion deems fit. - 18.8.4 In respect of a determination of IWF under Article 18: - (1) IWF may adopt such process for making a determination as it deems fit; - (2) IWF is not required to give reasons for its determination; - (3) IWF is not required to disclose any confidential intelligence or other information that formed part of its decision making: - (4) the determination is not subject to appeal or review. - 18.8.5 In exceptional cases (including without limitation new intelligence or information becoming available), IWF may change a Member Federation's assigned category from Category 'B' to Category 'A' during the course of the year.
-In such cases, IWF shall impose on the Member Federation for that year such of the specific obligations for Category 'A' Member Federations in Article 18 as it deems to be appropriate (in the same or modified form) and upon such notice as it considers to be reasonable in the circumstances.
+Certain obligations will apply to all Member Federations whilst others will apply only to certain categories of Member Federations. - 18.8.3 IWF shall determine in its absolute discretion the category of each Member Federation by taking into account without limitation the following factors: - (1) the doping history of Athletes, Athlete Support Personnel and other Persons under the jurisdiction of the Member Federation; - (2) confidential intelligence or other information obtained by IWF; - (3) the success of the Member Federation in International Events; - (4) any significant improvement in the performance of the Member Federation's Athletes at any level of competition; - (5) the number of Athletes representing the Member Federation in one or more International Events; - (6) the Testing history of Athletes competing in International Events; - (7) existing limitations with regards to conducting spot checking Testing in the Member Federation's country or region; - (8) Testing gaps prior to International Events on the Member Federation's affiliated Athletes; - (9) compliance by the Member Federation with this Article 18; - (10) any other matter that IWF in its absolute discretion deems fit. - 18.8.4 In respect of a determination of IWF under Article 18: - (1) IWF may adopt such process for making a determination as it deems fit; - (2) IWF is not required to give reasons for its determination; - (3) IWF may make changes to the categorization of Member Federations at any time; - (4) IWF is not required to disclose any confidential intelligence or other information that formed part of its decision making: - (5) the determination is not subject to appeal or review.